 Professor Lubet takes no shortcuts with this book, unflinchingly examining the record of Odeh’s life … Professor Lubet is able to explain the underlying law and legal strategy in a way that is clear and comprehensible without losing any technical nuance.
 He brings the courtroom alive to the reader, showing how both political and legal strategies influenced how the case was litigated.
 [It] is beautifully written and will be of interest to a wide audience.-Cassandra Burke Robertson, John Deaver Drinko-Baker Hostetler Professor of Law and Director, Center for Professional Ethics, Case Western Reserve University School of Law

 In The Trials of Rasmea Odeh, Professor Lubet weaves together an intricate historical and legal account of Middle Eastern conflict and U.S. denaturalization.
 Rasmea Odeh’s story, told with nuance and in crisp jargon-free prose, grips the reader every bit as much as a fictional thriller would.
 Professor Lubet leaves us with a highly informative and fascinating book of great value to scholars and nonspecialists alike.”-Irina Manta, Professor of Law and Founding Director of the Center for Intellectual Property Law, Maurice A. Deane School of Law at Hofstra University

-About GMU Press: The George Mason University Press supports the academic mission of George Mason University by publishing peer-reviewed, scholarly works of distinction, written by authors from a wide range of intellectual perspectives, for a diverse, worldwide readership.
-GMU Press publishes in a variety of disciplines with special focus on the history, politics, and culture of Northern Virginia and the wider District of Columbia metropolitan area, as well as other topics such as public policy, international affairs, and higher education.
+About the George Mason University Press: The George Mason University Press supports the academic mission of George Mason University by publishing peer-reviewed, scholarly works of distinction, written by authors from a wide range of intellectual perspectives, for a diverse, worldwide readership.
+Learn more and view our current catalog here.